elastisys/scale.cloudpool/kubernetes/README.md

         "replicationController": "nginx-rc"
      },

-	 "updateInterval": { "time": 15, "unit": "seconds" }
+     "updateInterval": { "time": 15, "unit": "seconds" },
-     },

      "alerts": {
         ...
      }
 }
 ```

 The configuration keys carry the following semantics:

+  - `kubeConfigPath`: A path to a kubeconfig file, from which Kubernetes client
+    settings will be loaded.
+This option is mutually exclusive with
+    `apiServerUrl` and `auth`.
+Note that the kubeconfig file must specify a
+    `current-context`.

-  - `apiServerUrl`:  (**required**): The base URL of the Kubernetes API server.
+  - `apiServerUrl`: The base URL of the Kubernetes API server.
+This option is
+    mutually exclusive with `kubeConfigPath`.

-  - `auth` (**required**): API access credentials.
-Either certificate-based or
+  - `auth`: API access credentials.
+This option is mutually exclusive with
-    token-based authentication can be used.
-Credentials can either
+    `kubeConfigPath`.
+Either certificate-based or token-based authentication can be
-	be passed as file references or as base64-encoded values.
+    used.
+Credentials can either be passed as file references or as
+    base64-encoded values.
     Refer to the [Authentication section](#authentication) for details.
     - Certificate-based client authentication (both cert and key must be specified):
       - `clientCert`: A base64-encoded PEM-encoded certificate.
       - `clientCertPath`: A path to a PEM-encoded certificate.
       - `clientKey`: A base64-encoded PEM-encoded key.
       - `clientKeyPath`: A path to a PEM-encoded key.
     - Token-based client authentication:
       - `clientToken`: A base64-encoded JSON Web Token.
       - `clientTokenPath`: A path to a base64-encoded JSON Web Token.
     - Server authentication (**optional**), if the API server's certificate
       is to be verified:
       - `serverCert`: A base64-encoded PEM-encoded server/CA certificate.
       - `serverCertPath`: A path to a PEM-encoded server/CA certificate.
   - `podPool` (**required**): Declares the API construct (`ReplicationController`,
     `ReplicaSet`, `Deployment`) whose pod set is to be managed.
 The configuration
     must specify one and only one of the `replicationController`, `replicaSet`,
     `deployment` fields.
     - `namespace` (**required**): The [namespace](http://kubernetes.io/docs/user-guide/namespaces/)
       that the managed API construct exists in.
     - `replicationController`: The name of the `ReplicationController` to manage.
     - `replicaSet`: The name of the `ReplicaSet` to manage.
     - `deployment`: The name of the `Deployment` to manage.

   - `updateInterval` (*optional*): The delay between attempts to synchronize
     the pool size with the desired size set with the `kubernetespool`.